wentout/dive/README.md

 ## Promises
-All the code you run inside of promises runs with currentContext.
-But `unhandledRejection` will not.
-But there are solution for it.
-I just desided to make a symbol sign in an every promise:
+All the code you run inside of wrapped promises runs with currentContext.
+But `unhandledRejection` will not, cause it runs out of execution scope of async_hoos related wrappings.
+Promises are implemented on [ECMAScript 2015 Job Queue](https://www.ecma-international.org/ecma-262/6.0/#sec-jobs-and-job-queues).
+So them are bit inside of V8 core itself.
+And though they are wrapped with async_hooks too, there is no way to jump inside of unhandledRejection yet.
+But we have solution for it.
+I just desided to make a symbol sign in an every promise that runs out of my wrapped function.
+The implementation is hidden, I made helpers.
+Just pass promise there, and everything will work:

 ```JS
 process.once('unhandledRejection', (error, promise) => {